- EVENTS & RESOURCES

 Since dementia dramatically changes the ways that individuals think, perceive, communicate and behave, caring for a loved one with dementia presents a unique set of challenges.
-Hope Hospice’s dementia specialists discuss the nature and progression of dementia and the various diseases and conditions that can produce its symptoms.
+Hope Hospice’s dementia specialists will discuss the nature and progression of dementia and the various diseases and conditions that can produce its symptoms.
 Participants will gain a basic understanding of the ways in which dementia can impact the brain and behavior.

 Have you ever worried whether some of the memory challenges you or a loved one are experiencing are “normal?”
 Could they be a sign of something else?
 As we age, our brains and our bodies undergo changes.
 We may experience instances where we process information more slowly, or we may have trouble recalling names or dates; these can be examples of typical age-related changes.
 But what are the indicators that these changes may be due to something more serious such as mild cognitive impairment or dementia?
 When might it be time to visit the doctor for an evaluation?
-Hope Hospice’s dementia specialists discuss the above questions and more.
+Hope Hospice’s dementia specialists will discuss these questions and more.

 “Handling Grief and Loss”

-“Self Care for the Caregiver”
+“Self-Care for the Caregiver”

 The stress that family caregivers experience as their loved one declines can be staggering.
 The constant fluctuation of changing roles, uncertainty about the future, and fatigue may ultimately result in compromised health and family dysfunction.
-This webinar focuses on understanding the causes of stress, strategies for coping, and the importance of seeking support and utilizing resources.
+This webinar will focus on understanding the causes of stress, strategies for coping, and the importance of seeking support and utilizing resources.

 End-of-life care refers to both the medical care and the emotional support that patients and families receive when death is imminent.
-While the dying process can vary greatly from individual to individual, in this webinar Hope Hospice clinical staff will share general information about what to expect in the final days of life, transitioning to palliative (comfort) care, selecting hospice services, and making funeral arrangements.
+While the dying process can vary greatly from individual to individual, in this webinar Hope Hospice staff will share general information about what to expect in the final days of life, transitioning to palliative (comfort) care, selecting hospice services, and making funeral arrangements.

 “Living With Dementia: Managing Daily Care”